sandfox/redux-sentry-middleware/README.md

 #### `stateTransformer` _(Function)_

-Default: `state => state`
+Default: `undefined`

-In some cases your state may be extremely large, or contain sensitive data.
+By default the state is not attached to the event as in some cases your state may be extremely large, or contain sensitive data.
-In those cases, you may want to transform your state before sending it to Sentry.
-This function allows you to do so.
+If you want optionally transform your state before sending it to Sentry, this function allows you to do so.
 It is passed the current state object, and should return a serializable value.

 Be careful not to mutate your `state` within this function.